Noxagonal/Vulkan2DRenderer/README.md

 :exclamation: This project is a work in progress (pre-alpha).
 Frequent API changes, ABI changes, crashes... :exclamation:

-Vulkan 2D Renderer is a C++17 library designed to be easy to use, high performance 2D rendering backend for realtime applications.
+Vulkan 2D Renderer is a C++20 library designed to be easy to use, high performance 2D rendering backend for realtime applications.
-You only need a few lines of code to create a window and display simple shapes.
-On the other hand you can create a variety of different effects using meshes and applying different modifiers to them.
-Internally workloads are automatically grouped to create more efficient submissions to the GPU and all resource loading and saving is multithreaded.

 ![latest screenshot](/screenshots/GaussianBlur.png)